Half Marriage (TV series): Plot

 Arjun makes Simmi admit her and Chandni's treachery and records everything.
 Vanraj realizes that his political party is at risk and makes Chandni call Arjun and invite him to a park.
 Arjun reluctantly agrees to come to the park.
 After their arrival, various members of the Sanskar-sena arrive at the park and drag all the couples to a pavilion to get them married.
 Arjun is firmly determined to not marry Chandni but sees his younger sister Reva with another guy.
 He is now forced to either marry Chandni or let his sister get married.
 He chooses to sacrifice himself to save his sister.
 Thus, Arjun and Chandni get married.

-Then Vanraj, Chandni's stepfather, fakes his illness and forces Chandni to move to Arjun's house.
+Then Vanraj fakes his illness and forces Chandni to move to Arjun's house.
 No one there accepts her but Janki, who is bribed by sahib Ji, wholeheartedly welcomes her.
 Slowly with time, Arjun and Chandni fall in love with each other.
 In a trial to take his daughter back, Vanraj ends up burning Sulakshana.
 This distances Chandni from her in-laws, but Arjun stands by her side.

 Reva then falls in love with Surya Prakash but then gets to know about his past affairs and is scattered.
 She then dies in an accident and Surya Prakash, who tried to save her, is blamed by Arjun's family.
 Sulakshana decides to throw Chandni out of the house but Arjun leaves with her.
 They arrive at a hotel, and when they decide to go around the place Chandni shoots Arjun.